richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 "So you want to be an AD" could be worthwhile training to offer.
-Of course the IESG and the way the work vary, and it would have to be done in consultation with them, but this might be interesting.
+Of course the IESG and the way the work vary, and it would have to be done in consultation with them.

 # Security Considerations

-There are no security considerations.
+This changes the IESG review process.

 # IANA Considerations